St George's Hanover Square CofE Primary School

 - St George's Hanover Square CofE Primary School

 - A state school for boys and girls aged from 4 to 11.

 - Religion: Church of England

-- Open days: Please see our school wesbite for open day information
+- Open days: Please see our school website for open day information

-- Previous Ofsted grade: Satisfactory on 12th May 2009
+- Previous Ofsted grade: Good on 2nd November 2011

 - Ofsted report: View the Ofsted report

 What the school says...

 Welcome to St George’s Hanover Square, the village school in the heart of Mayfair.
 St George’s is a school rich in tradition but also looking towards the future.
 We have an exciting curriculum that enables pupils to develop real life skills through ‘project based learning’.

 As a church school we have strong links with both St George’s Church and the Grosvenor Chapel; we are inclusive for all pupils and welcome children of other faiths and no faith.